Home for Global Students

 • Middle 50% ACT Composite: 34-36

-Brown is distinguished by its “Open Curriculum,” allowing extensive academic exploration, and “The Brown Promise” financial aid.
-This unique curriculum attracts highly capable students prioritizing intellectual autonomy, acting as a self-selection mechanism.
+Brown is most difficult colleges to get into.
+It is distinguished by its “Open Curriculum,” allowing extensive academic exploration, and “The Brown Promise” financial aid.
+This unique curriculum attracts highly capable students prioritising intellectual autonomy, acting as a self-selection mechanism.
 This contributes to an exceptionally high-quality and competitive applicant pool, as self-directed students are drawn to this approach.
 Consequently, Brown remains among the hardest colleges to get into, as its distinctive academic model attracts a very specific and talented cohort.

 Duke University